| Musical Style: Classic Metal | Produced By: Richard Lynch & Tom Nunes |

 Lord, we bring our praise to You

-The dramatic seven minute epic "Sacrifice" details the events leading up to Christ's crucifixion.
-Commencing to narration between Pilate and the crowd taken from Mark 15:9-11 underscored by a pounding riff, "Sacrifice" picks up in pace at the start of its first verse as it portrays the life of Christ:
+The theatrical “Sacrifice” details the events leading up to Christ’s crucifixion (it kind of reminds me of Bloodgood’s “Crucify” in this manner).
+The song commences to narration between Pilate and the crowd from Mark 15:9-11 backed by a pounding riff, not gaining momentum until the start of its first verse as the life of Christ is portrayed:

 Was born a virgin child, to fulfill prophecy